 3. DON’T GIVE UP THE FIGHT

-Use this toolkit from David Solnit, Arts Organizer for 350.org, to consider creative alternatives to public events or rallies.
+Use this toolkit from David Solnit, Arts Organizer for 350.org, to find suggested alternatives to public events or rallies.

 Use art to share your message, such as these “Freedom Flowers” for Yasaman Aryani created by Amnesty activists in Ireland.